-The Metropolitan Council should continue to fund regional services and activities through a combination of user fees, property taxes, and state and federal grants.
-The Council should set user fees through an open process that includes public notices and public hearings.
-User fees should be uniform by type of user and set at a level that supports effective and efficient public services based on commonly accepted industry standards and allows for sufficient reserves to ensure long-term service and fee stability.
+The Metropolitan Council should continue to fund regional services and activities through a combination of user fees, property taxes, and state and federal grants and should set user fees through an open process that includes public notices and hearings.
+User fees should be uniform and set at a level that supports effective and efficient public services based on commonly accepted industry standards and allows for sufficient reserves to ensure long-term service and fee stability.
 Fee proceeds should be used to fund regional services or programs for which they are collected.